-When you have been in a relationship for a long time with a partner, and you're now single, getting back in the dating scene can be overwhelming.
+When you have been in a relationship for a long time with a partner, and you’re now single, getting back into the dating scene can be overwhelming.
 When you have kids it can be even more daunting.
 Dating as a single parent can be downright frustrating and scary.
 You are in this mindset of wanting to find companionship, but you have children to think about as well.
 The world of dating can be a scary place for any single parent, for they want to connect with another person while still protecting their children from another loss.
 We understand your feelings and want to provide you with some dating tips for single parents, because this chapter in your life doesn’t have to be a negative one.

 Remember You’re Creating a Family

 Consider this tip number 1: you are dating to create a family, whoever you determine to commit to will play the parent role with you.

 No longer are the days where dating only involved you and another adult, these days you are dating for a crowd.
 Your children will notice more about your dating life than you, they will dissect that partner you bring around them and are sure to have jealousy issues when their single parent starts dating again.
 Take into consideration the personality traits of the person you choose to date, because the personality not only needs to mesh with you but with your offspring as well.

 Consider this tip number 2: no longer are you first in line, allow time for your children to accept you as a single parent before bringing a new person into their life.